 How do I properly roast eggplants for Tortang Talong?

 To roast eggplants for Tortang Talong, place them directly over a gas flame or on a hot grill.
 Turn them occasionally until the skin is charred and the flesh is soft, which usually takes about 10-15 minutes.
-If you don't have these options, you can also roast them under the broiler in your oven.
+If you don't have access to a grill or flame, you can also roast them under the broiler in your oven.

 How should I store leftover Tortang Talong?

-To store leftover Tortang Talong, let it cool completely and then place it in an airtight container in the refrigerator.
-It can be stored for up to 3 days.
-To reheat, simply pan-fry it again until heated through or place it in the oven until warm.
+To store leftover Tortang Talong, let it cool completely, then place it in an airtight container.
+It can be stored in the refrigerator for up to 3 days.
+To reheat, simply pan-fry it again for a few minutes until heated through, or you can microwave it, although it may lose some crispiness.

 Loading reviews...